qcwang77/bias_in_data_project/README.md

 - region: "Lowest hierarchy" region
 - population: population of country

-## Known Issues or Special Considerations
+## known issues or special considerations
 - There are some duplicated url for articles with same name but from different countries.
 See [Notebook](/data-512-homework_2.ipynb) Section 1.2 for detailed considerations.
 - There are some articles from "Korean" which cannot be matched to country names.
 See [Notebook](/data-512-homework_2.ipynb) Section 2.3 for detailed considerations.
 - There are some countries with fewer than 1 million population are displayed as 0.0.
 See [Notebook](/data-512-homework_2.ipynb) Section 2.3 for detailed considerations.